dvob/k8s-wasm/docs/user-doc/README.md

     resources: ["configmaps"]
 ```

-If you specify the type `wasi` the module has to conform to the module specification.
+If you specify the type `wasi` the module has to conform to the [module specification](../../spec/).
-If `kubewarden` is used as type the call logic described [here](https://docs.kubewarden.io/writing-policies/spec/intro-spec) is used to run the module.
+If `kubewarden` is used as type the modules are called as described in the [Kubewarden policy specification](https://docs.kubewarden.io/writing-policies/spec/intro-spec).
 You can find Kubewarden modules here: https://hub.kubewarden.io/

 The WASM admission configuration is part of the full admission configuration and is either included as separate file or directly in the admission configuration.